Vyral/base-template/_posts/2018-08-13-everything-you-need-to-know-about-mortgage-insurance.md

 In the last year or so, with so many home prices stabilizing and in some areas home prices going up, mortgage rates at the private level have started decreasing.
 In fact, **just last month, rates were slashed again.**

 The rates for extremely high credit score individuals have been super low.
 I just priced out a $400,000 loan and the mortgage insurance was less than $80 per month.
-In that case it made a lot more sense for that client to not put down 20% and instead hold the money to reinvest into the property.
+In that case, it made a lot more sense for that client to not put down 20% and instead hold the money to reinvest into the property.

 I believe a lot of people have a fear of mortgage insurance.
 However, it is really not that bad anymore.